-Routed Ethernet There are no default Routed Ethernet entries. configuration Therefore, configure an appropriate entry as follows: 1.
+Routed Ethernet The re are no default Routed Ethernet entries. configuration Therefore, configure an appropriate entry as follows: If needed, add an ETHoA phonebook entry with the VPI/VCI on the 'Phonebook' page.
 If needed, add an ETHoA phonebook entry with the correct VPI/VCI on the ' Phonebook ' page.
 2. On the 'MER' page, select this phonebook entry from the 'Address' pop-down list.
 3. For this entry, select the correct encapsulation method from the 'Encapsulation' pop-down list.
 4. DHCP is per default on ($ u$).
 If needed, uncheck it and enter IP information manually.
 5. Click Add See section 7.3 for more information.
-Using Routed Ethernet Ma ke sure your AST570 is turned on first.
-Turn on your PC(s), start your Web browser and you are on the Internet or have Corporate Intranet access.
-Altł rem nough the access method of Routed Ethernet is 'Always-on' the note organization might ask for a user name and password.
+Using Routed Ethernet Make sure your AST570 is turned on first. ke sure your AST570 is turned on first.
+Turn on your PC(s), start your Web browser and you are on the Internet or have Corporate Intranet access. nough the access method of Routed Ethernet is 'Always-on' the note organization might ask for a user name and password.